Club: Grêmio FBPA | Opening: 2012 | Capacity: 60,450

 Address: Av.
 Padre Leopoldo Brentano 110, Bairro Humaitá, Porto Alegre

-Tickets for Grêmio matches can be bought online, or at the ticket windows of the Grêmio Arena – either in pre-sale or before the start of the match.
+Tickets for Grêmio matches can be bought online, or at the ticket windows of the Gremio Arena, either a few days in advance or before the start of the match.

-Ticket prices range from R$80.00 for a seat behind the goal to R$160.00 for a central at one of the sides.
-Tickets for the standing terrace cost R$40.00.
+Ticket prices range from R$50.00 for a seat behind the goal to R$110.00 for a central at one of the sides.